gingerchew/ginger.wtf-2024/src/posts/not-by-ai.md

 _Yeah yeah, mine doesn't smile I know._

 I think there _should_ be some way to distinguish between AI generated content and "bespoke" human made content.
-I just don't think an `.svg` and a donate link are gonna get us there.
+I don't think an `.svg` and a donate link are gonna get us there.